 Today we tackle the hardest, steepest cycle climb of our adventure.
 The challenging 14-kilometer up-hill climb to the Continental Divide, bringing us to an altitude of 2,330 meters – the highest peak of our journey.
 Following the rule that everything that goes up must come down, the remainder of the day is mountain biking at its best – mostly downhill on dirt roads and single-track trails.
 We finish the afternoon in the beautiful Orosi Valley where rich pastures and dark green forests of coffee carpet the land and we rest for the night in the town of Orosi.
 Overnight: Lodge in Orosi Meals: B, L,D

 After a typical breakfast we are back on our bikes for another full day of mountain biking.
 The route takes us through the town of Orosi, across a swing bridge and into the Reventazon Valley.
 Along the way we are treated to amazing vistas of coffee covered hillsides and views of Lake Cachi.
 Following a short climb, the altitude drops as the temperature rises and coffee fields turn into sugarcane plantations.
-Most of the morning is on paved roads with a fun dirt section along the Pejibaye River where we stop for lunch and a swim.
-The afternoon is entirely on dirt roads and finishes with a steep climb up a mountain road to the town of Mollejones.
+Most of today is on paved roads with a fun dirt section along the Pejibaye River where we stop overnight.
 Here we split into smaller groups of 2 to 3 and join a family for the evening.
 This is a great chance to experience Costa Rican culture first hand.
-Overnight: Mollejones Family Stay Meals: B, L, D
+Overnight: Pejibave Family Stay Meals: B, L, D

 Pacuare River – Mountain Biking (43km)/Whitewater Rafting (10km).